Financial trading is a fantasy career for people around the world. Many of us dream of outsmarting the market and achieving financial independence.

 Crypto trading means buying and selling digital assets (tokens, coins, NFTs) like those listed on our Cryptocurrency Prices page.

 For the purposes of this discussion, a trader is not an investor.
 Investors set goals and build portfolios for long-term return.
 The trader is focused on profits right now.
 The goal is to get in and get out fast, pocketing the profits.
+That’s what day trading crypto is all about.

 Most traders lose money.
 Some turn a profit.